Apanatshka/Apanatshka.github.io/_posts/2016-10-03-implementing-finite-automata-part-1.md

 tags:     [theory, automata, computation, push-down automata, stack, context-free languages, context-free grammar, context-free]
 ---

-This is post number three in a [series]({% post_url 2016-03-28-theory-of-computation %}) on Finite Automata.
+This is post number three in a [series]({% post_url 2016-03-28-theory-of-computation %}) on Automata (in the formal languages / regex / parsing sense).
 This is the promised "implementation-heavy" post, where we go into implementing automata for real and useful things.

 As always the programming language is Rust.
 By now I've actually had a bit of practice with the language, so hopefully the code will be less naive.
 Where in the [previous post on Finite Automata]({% post_url 2016-04-10-finite-automata %}) we went through examples of direct encodings of specific automata, in this post we'll look at more reusable code.
 I hope to publish the code discussed here in a crate eventually.